valhuber/ApiLogicServer/README.md

 * **ApiLogicProject Creation and Execution** - a database API and an Admin App - created automatically from a database, in moments instead of weeks or months

-* **Customizable** - both the API and Logic - using Visual Studio code, for both editing and debugging
+* **Customizable** - the UI, API and Logic - using Visual Studio code, for both editing and debugging

 ### Docker cleanup
 VS Code leaves the container and image definitions intact, so you can quickly resume your session.
 You may wish to delete this. it will look something like `vsc-api_logic_server...`.